brouberol/blog/content/diy-book-of-terrains.md

 ### Final product

-Once all pages were printed, I got them laminated (to make it possible to erase whatever you drew during the encounter) and bound using a simple metallic book ring, and _voilà_!
+Once all pages were printed, I got them laminated (to make it possible to erase whatever was drawn during the encounter) and bound using a simple metallic book ring, and _voilà_!
-The grid being 1 inch, it fits perfectly with any standard-size mini you can buy out there, as well as with my [token exporter tooling](https://github.com/brouberol/dnd5e-token-exporter).
+The grid being 1 inch, it fits perfectly with any standard-size mini you can buy out there, as well as with my [token exporter tooling].(https://github.com/brouberol/dnd5e-token-exporter).

 {{ responsive_s3_img("diy-book-of-terrains", "IMG_1841") }}
 {{ responsive_s3_img("diy-book-of-terrains", "IMG_1842") }}
 {{ responsive_s3_img("diy-book-of-terrains", "IMG_1843") }}

-The whole thing did cost me about 15€ for a 10 double page book.
+The whole thing did cost me about 15€ at my friendly local printer for a 10 double page book.
+Should you want to do away with the whole DIY project and just get the same book printed, feel free to download it from [there]({{ s3_url("diy-book-of-terrains", "Book-of-Terrains-v1.pdf") }})!